.avif)

 %20(2).avif)

-Istio is a Kubernetes-focused service mesh that manages service-to-service communication with consistent controls for traffic routing, security, and observability.
-It is commonly used by platform and DevOps teams running microservices to standardize how services connect, reduce operational risk, and apply policies without requiring application code changes.
-Istio is typically deployed alongside Kubernetes clusters to provide a uniform layer for managing east–west traffic across namespaces and workloads.
+Istio is a Kubernetes-focused service mesh that manages service-to-service communication by applying consistent traffic, security, and observability policies without requiring application code changes.
+It is commonly used by platform and DevOps teams running microservices on Kubernetes to standardize how services communicate, reduce operational risk, and improve visibility across environments.

 Service mesh technology is a networking layer that facilitates communication between services in a distributed system.
 It simplifies the task of managing the underlying network infrastructure, allowing developers to focus on building and deploying applications without worrying about the complexities of network management.
 Service mesh also provides advanced security features such as traffic monitoring and encryption, ensuring the system is resilient and safeguarded against malicious attacks.